[Updated November 13, 2024]

 There’s also a Christmas Village with a movie theater, Lil’ Donuts, and a number of craft vendors.

-The Speedway Christmas celebration is open from November 18, 2023, through January 15, 2024.
+The Speedway Christmas celebration is open from mid-November through mid-January.

-Tickets are between $30 and $70, depending on the day and your willingness to wait in line.
+Tickets are usually between $30 and $70, depending on the day and your willingness to wait in line.
 There’s also an option to pay more and skip the line entirely.

 READ MORE: 20 Awesome Things to Do for Winter in North Carolina